-Wingstop is the largest fast casual chicken wings-focused restaurant chain in the world, with over 1,850 locations worldwide.
-We are dedicated to serving the world flavor through an unparalleled guest experience and offering of classic wings, boneless wings and tenders, always cooked to order and hand-sauced-and-tossed in 11 bold, distinctive flavors.
+Wingstop is the largest fast casual chicken wings-focused restaurant chain in the world, with 1,898 locations worldwide.
+We are dedicated to serving the world flavor through an unparalleled guest experience and offering of classic and boneless wings, tenders, and chicken sandwiches, always cooked to order and hand-sauced-and-tossed in 11 bold, distinctive flavors.

 The Company is primarily a franchisor, with approximately 98% of Wingstop's restaurants currently owned and operated by independent franchisees.
-We believe our asset-light, highly-franchised business model generates strong operating margins and requires low capital expenditures, creating stockholder value through strong and consistent free cash flow and capital-efficient growth.
+We believe our asset-light, highlyfranchised business model generates strong operating margins and requires low capital expenditures, creating stockholder value through strong and consistent free cash flow and capitalefficient growth.